Logo, home button

 “Wha!?” he blurted out, startled.

-Ignoring him, Prischilla stepped forward.
+Ignoring him, Priscilla stepped forward.
 The boy, cornered by both his sister and Schult, timidly retreated, shrinking once more under Priscilla’s commanding beauty and power.
 However…

 “You two siblings both have red hair, I see,” Priscilla observed, combing her fingers through the petrified boy’s red locks.